 - Keep plenty of cards in stock and hand them out whenever appropriate.

 - Avoid trade designation initials that might confuse your prospects; ABR, SFR, GRI mean absolutely nothing to a potential real estate client.
-When wanting to impress others in your own profession by including your achievements, then use a separate business card for this purpose.
+When wanting to impress others in your own profession by including your achievements, then use a separate business card.

-- Make sure your colors, font, and other information are all easily readable by business card scanners or when converted to other types of electronic format.
+- Make sure your colors, font, and other information are all easily readable by business card scanners or when converted to different types of electronic format.

 Your business card will maximize your chances to make qualified contacts.
-Remember, your card should represent you as a professional and communicate the way you think about yourself and how you will conduct business with your clients.
+Remember, your card should represent you as a professional, communicate the way you think about yourself, and how you will conduct business with your clients.